ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 ## Copying the bootstrap Ignition file to the web server
 {: #openshift-runbook-runbook-install-ignition-nginx}

 The bootstrap.ign file needs to be copied to the document root of NGINX.
-The bootstrap ignition file must be hosted on the web server so the bootstrap node can reach it on first boot.
+The bootstrap ignition file must be hosted on the web server so the bootstrap node can reach it on the first start.
 The Ignition file is too large to fit in a vApp property.

 Copy the *bootstrap.ign* file to the document root of NGINX.